Amplify Sleep Away Camp 2017

 - Do campers ever get the chance to try out other instruments?
 Yes!
 Each week offers an instrument swap workshop.
 Campers have access to music equipment during at least one session of free time, and with permission from her band and coach, during band practice.

 - Are campers supervised at all times?
 In almost every case yes.
-Campers are left to the peer mentor and honor system during lights out and bathroom time.
+Campers are left to the peer mentor and honor system during lights out and while in their dorm rooms.
 Staff are always in earshot and available for camper needs at all times.

 - What’s the best way for first time campers to travel to camp?
 With parents/guardians to and from Camp.